jsvensson/octopress/source/_posts/2012-09-17-from-the-ashes.markdown

 I'm now running this blog on [Jekyll](http://jekyllrb.com/).
 After many a year on [WordPress](http://wordpress.org/) I decided that a static page solution was more fitting for my needs -- there are zero security holes if there's absolutely nothing dynamic about it.
 Sometimes you don't need any moving parts.

-WordPress is perfectly fine for blogging, but I started getting annoyed at seeing "new version available" every time I logged in and felt I had to start the session by upgrading in case of security holes.
+WordPress is perfectly fine for blogging, but I started getting annoyed at seeing "new version available" every time I logged in (no, I don't log in very frequently) and felt I had to start the session by upgrading in case of security holes.
+And naturally I had to upgrade plugins as well.

 The static site Jekyll generates is about as complicated as a hammer.
 If I feel I want something dynamic like comments, I can always enable an embedded third-party comment solution.